KLM Cityhopper: History

 In November 2002, KLM merged its regional subsidiaries under the KLM Cityhopper name.
 It had 910 employees as of March 2007.

 In 2008, the airline announced its fleet renewal programme, starting with an order of up to 17 Embraer 190 aircraft to replace its ageing and inefficient Fokker 50 aircraft and older Fokker 100 jets.
-Five Fokker 70 jets would also transfer over from Air France subsidiary Regional.
+Five Fokker 70 jets would also transfer over from Air France subsidiary Régional.
 Deliveries of the Embraer E-Jet aircraft began in 2009, and by March 2010, KLM Cityhopper had operated its last Fokker 50 flight.
 The carrier began to phase out its older Fokker 100 jets.
 Further Embraer jet orders came in 2012 and allowed KLM Cityhopper to remove the last five remaining Fokker 100 aircraft from its operation.